dannieRope/IBM-Data-Analyst-Capstone-Project/Dashboards/readme.md

-Above, are the three dashboards created using IBM Cognos Analytics
+### Dashboard is created using IBM Cognos Analytics